Non-Medical Home Care Services [Everything You Need To Know]

 You are right to be concerned about the safety and security of senior loved ones when bringing strangers into the home.
 It can feel very unsettling at first until a rapport and bond are formed.
 Hiring caregivers from licensed, experienced agencies is the best thing you can do to feel confident about your choice.

 Hiring an independent caregiver may seem more affordable at first cost-comparison.
-However, working with an agency guarantees that employees are vetted via background and DMV checks, attend continuing education and training on senior care.
-We also can provide a substitute on short notice if/when a caregiver needs time off or isn’t feeling well.
+However, working with licensed and experienced agencies ensures that caregivers undergo rigorous background checks and DMV checks.
+They also participate in ongoing education and training in senior care to maintain their expertise.
+Additionally, we can provide substitute caregivers on short notice if a regular caregiver requires time off or isn’t feeling well.

 Scheduling in-home assessments with two or three different home care agencies in your area will give you a good sense of the best provider for your loved one’s care.